MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-premium-features.md

 Once you've applied that setting, refresh the dataflow for the optimization to take effect.

-### Considerations and limitations for direct query
+### Considerations and limitations for DirectQuery

-There are a few known limitations with DirectQuery and dataflows, explained in the following list.
+There are a few known limitations with DirectQuery and dataflows:

 * During the preview period of this feature, some customers may experience timeouts or performance issues when using DirectQuery with dataflows.
 Such issues are being actively addressed during this preview period.

-* Composite/mixed models which have import and DirectQuery data sources are currently not supported.
+* Composite/mixed models that have import and DirectQuery data sources are currently not supported.

 * Large dataflows may have trouble with timeout issues when viewing visualizations.
-This limitation is expected to be removed as part of this feature's general availability.
-Meanwhile, large dataflows that run into trouble with timeout issues should use Import mode.
+Large dataflows that run into trouble with timeout issues should use Import mode.

 * Under data source settings, the dataflow connector will show invalid credentials if you are using DirectQuery.
-This does not affect the behavior, and the dataset will work work properly.
-This issue will be removed as we approach general availability.
+This does not affect the behavior, and the dataset will work properly.

 ## Computed entities